Types of Water in Pharmaceutical, Usage and Technique to Prepare

 2. Purified Water:

-Purified Water Means Water intended for human consumption and may be sealed in bottles and other containers with no added ingredients.
+Purified Water means water intended for human consumption and may be sealed in bottles and other containers with no added ingredients.

-Purified water is prepared by distillation, ion exchange, or any other appropriate means from suitable potable Water.
+Purified water is prepared by distillation, ion exchange, or any other appropriate means from suitable potable water.

-Difference between Purified Water and Potable Water
+Difference between Purified Water and Potable Water:

-Purified Water is often employed in preparation, drinking, scientific studies, and laboratories.
-Nowadays, Water is frequently purified by processes like capacitive deionization, carbon filtering, reverse osmosis, micro-filtration, ultra-filtration, and ultraviolet oxidation.
+Purified water is often employed in preparation, drinking, scientific studies, and laboratories.
+Nowadays, water is frequently purified by processes like capacitive deionization, carbon filtering, reverse osmosis, microfiltration, ultrafiltration, and ultraviolet oxidation.

-3. Water for injection (WFI Water)
+3. Water for injection (WFI):

 The pH of Water for injection ranges from 5.0 to 7.0

-Use of Water for injection
+Water for injection Usage:

 • For the production of parenteral products to protect from microbial growth or contamination.